Birthday Blog!

 • Close curtains on south- and west-facing windows during the day.

-• Install white window shades, drapes, or blinds to reflect heat away from the house.
+• Install white window shades, drapes, or sunscreen blinds Melbourne to reflect heat away from the house.

 • Apply sun-control or other reflective films on south-facing windows.